rharbird/microbit-challenges/docs/source/tutorials/compass.rst

    :align: center

 The interpretation of magnetic field strength is not easy.
 The driver for the magnetometer returns raw values.
-Each magnetometer is different and will require calibration to account for offsets in the raw numbers and distortions to the magnetic field introduced by what are known as hard and soft iron interference.
+Each magnetometer is different and will require calibration to account for offsets in the raw numbers and distortions due to the magnetic field introduced by what is known as hard and soft iron interference.

 Before doing anything else, you should calibrate your BBC micro:bit but beware: